shreevatsa/ps-to-pdf/README.md

 1. User uploads PostScript file or provides URL
 2. File is loaded into browser (stays local)
-3. Ghostscript WebAssembly converts PS → PDF
+3. Ghostscript WebAssembly converts PS to PDF
 4. PDF is displayed in browser and can be downloaded

 The ~14MB `gs.wasm` file is downloaded once and cached by your browser.